andredesousa/css-best-practices/README.md

 ## Use multiple classes

-Sometimes it’s beneficial to add multiple classes to an element.
+Sometimes it's beneficial to add multiple classes to an element.
-Let’s say that we have a `<div>` “box” that we want to display a warning and we’ve already a `.warning` class in our CSS.
+Let's say that we have a `<div>` "box" that we want to display a warning and we've already a `.warning` class in our CSS.
 We can simply add an extra class in the declaration, like so:

 ```html
 <div class="box warning"></div>
 ```

-We can add as many classes as we’d like (space separated) to any declaration.
+We can add as many classes as we'd like (space separated) to any declaration.

 ## Use nested declarations

 Using CSS preprocessor not only adds some useful functions to our toolset, but also helps with code organization.
-The best example is styles’ declaration nesting.
+The best example is styles' declaration nesting.
-In Sass it’s possible to nest selector in other selectors, so that we can see what’s the relation between them.
+In Sass it's possible to nest selector in other selectors, so that we can see what's the relation between them.
-It’s powerful feature, so it can be overused pretty easily.
+It's powerful feature, so it can be overused pretty easily.
 It´s suggested not to go more than 3 levels deep.
 This rule applies both for selectors specificity and selectors nesting in CSS preprocessors.
-Going beyond that limit not only increases selector’s strength, but also can make reading our code more difficult.
+Going beyond that limit not only increases selector's strength, but also can make reading our code more difficult.

-## Use “Margin: 0 auto” to center layouts
+## Use "Margin: 0 auto" to center layouts

-Many beginners can’t figure out why we can’t simply use `float: center;` to achieve that centered effect on block-level elements.
+Many beginners can't figure out why we can't simply use `float: center;` to achieve that centered effect on block-level elements.
-Unfortunately, we’ll need to use the `margin: 0 auto`; to center divs, paragraphs or other elements in our layout.
+Unfortunately, we'll need to use the `margin: 0 auto`; to center divs, paragraphs or other elements in our layout.
 By declaring that both the left and the right margins of an element must be identical, they have no choice but to center the element within its containing element.

-## Use “Hex Code” instead of “Name Color”
+## Use Hex Code instead of Name Color

 It has been pointed out by experts and professionals that when using "hex code", they found that it is faster for 4-5 runs.
 Try a performance test run and check for yourself.
 So rather than using the "name color", go for "#hex code" instead.
 Besides that, it´s recommended to use naming conventions for our color variables.
-Instead of scratching our head about this one every time, we can use [Veli’s colorpedia](http://veli.ee/colorpedia/).
+Instead of scratching our head about this one every time, we can use [Veli's colorpedia](http://veli.ee/colorpedia/).
-This way we’ll get to give our colors names that a human can understand.
+This way we'll get to give our colors names that a human can understand.

 ## Use a CSS reset

 Applying a reset stylesheet should be the first step in any app design.
 There are several widely-used reset stylesheets available, but the job of each one is the same.
-It must standardize the differences between different browsers’ default styles and to create a clean slate on which to build our app's design.
+It must standardize the differences between different browsers' default styles and to create a clean slate on which to build our app's design.
 To use a CSS reset, all we need to do is include the reset stylesheet file into our web app before applying any other styles.

 ## Use a CSS pre-processor

 Part of the reason that CSS can be difficult to work with is that it lacks many of the standard tools available in every programming language.
-For example, there’s no way in CSS to specify variables.
+For example, there's no way in CSS to specify variables.
 It´s recommended to replace CSS with a [CSS pre-processor](https://developer.mozilla.org/en-US/docs/Glossary/CSS_preprocessor), such as Sass.
 Pre-processors extend CSS with variables, operators, interpolations, functions, mixins and many more other usable assets.
 These features make the CSS structure more readable and easier to maintain.

-## Use CSS post-processor
+## Use a CSS post-processor

 If feel that there is something wrong while the CSS codes get loaded over the browsers and it seems to be lagging in speed, then there is high time we tried to compress the size of the CSS files.
 A lot of elements, including line breaks, white spaces, and even redundant CSS styles might be interfering with our CSS file and delaying our app from loading quicker.